tc39/proposal-ecmascript-sharedmem/DISCUSSION.md

 #### No atomics on DataView

 Atomics are only available on integer TypedArrays, not on DataView objects.
 This is a practical consideration; DataView objects are frequently accessed at unaligned addresses while atomic accesses must be aligned on most platforms.
 One could perhaps fix that by always making DataView atomics non-lock-free, but that seems to create complications as the DataView memory can be aliased by other DataViews and by TypedArrays (where atomics can't all be non-lock-free).
 There is also no obvious use case for atomics on DataViews, which are fairly slow compared to TypedArrays due to their generality.
-It seemed better to leave this to user code, which can construct its own (non-lockfree) DataView atomics from existing mechanisms, when it knows that there are no aliasing issues.
+It seemed better to leave this to user code, which can construct its own (non-lock-free) DataView atomics from existing mechanisms, when it knows that there are no aliasing issues.

 ### Data races